indiqusdocs/stpi/docs/Guide/Networking/FirewallandSecurity/DeployingVNFandInstanceWithinVNF.md

 The following steps guide you through accessing the Networking section and identifying the WAN and LAN tiers connected to your firewall:

-1. **Open the Firewall Instance**: From the Ananta cloud platform, navigate to the **Virtual Firewalls** section and open the required firewall instance (for example, ACP-E244-1-Gaurav-Test).
+1. **Open the Firewall Instance**: From the Ananta cloud platform, navigate to the **Virtual Firewalls** section and open the required firewall instance.
 2. Click on the **Networking** option: In the left-side menu, under the opened firewall instance, click on the **Networking** tab.
 This section displays all networks linked to the selected firewall.
 3. Identify the **WAN Tier**: Look for the network labeled as ISOLATED_NETWORK.
-This is the WAN Tier (e.g., ACP-E244-1-Gaurav-Test_ISOLATED_NETWORK), typically connected to external/public networks.
+This is the WAN Tier, typically connected to external/public networks.
 4. Identify the **LAN Tiers**: All networks labeled as LAN_TIER_X (where X is a number) represent LAN tiers used for internal communications.
-For example:
-    - ACP-E244-1-Gaurav-Test_L2_LAN_TIER_1
-    - ACP-E244-1-Gaurav-Test_L2_LAN_TIER_2
 ![lanwan](img/lanwan.png)
 ### Accessing pfsense Firewall GUI